 One of the most important things a retail store can do is to pre-stage materials that they KNOW they will need in the event of a storm.
 For instance, once you have measured your windows – purchase the plywood that you’ll need to board up your windows and keep the boards in the back of the store.
 Also, work with your dumpster vendors to see if you can stage additional dumpsters behind your store to use for clean-up after a storm.
 This way you’re not trying to purchase boarding once it becomes unavailable or trying to get dumpsters brought in when roads are cluttered with storm debris.

 The main focus of emergency preparedness should always include making sure that your employees are safe.
 Have a plan that includes making sure that your employees have plenty of time to secure your retail locations and secure their families.
 Make sure you have things like extra water, batteries, flashlights, and first aid supplies stocked up in case your employees have to ride out a storm like a tornado on-site.
 Also, make sure your employees have all of the information they need to track and monitor potential storms by providing them with information from sites like The National Hurricane Center, and Ready.gov.

-Contact us today and let us design and implement an emergency preparation plan that covers all your stores that could potentially be affected.
+Contact us today and let us design and implement an emergency preparation for restaurant plan that covers all your stores that could potentially be affected.

 Circular Economy Definition: Everything You Need to Know

 The 4 Most Important Circularity Metrics to Measure Your Success in 2022